-• for RTP, TCP, and UDP
+for RTP, TCP, and UDP

-TCP/IP software is provided as part of the network support with Windows 2000, Windows XP, Windows Server 2003, and Windows Vista.
+TCP/IP software is provided as part of the network support with Windows NT, Windows 2000, Windows XP, Windows Server 2003, and Windows Vista.

-Quality of Service (QoS) support for TCP/IP is part of Microsoft Windows 2000, Windows XP, Windows Server 2003, and Windows Vista.
+Quality of Service (QoS) support for TCP/IP is part of Microsoft Windows 2000, Windows XP, Windows Server 2003, Windows Vista., and Windows CE 6.0.
+On Windows NT, ToS is available for UDP and RTP only.
 See the User Guide for IxChariot for more information.